 Your local Chamber of Commerce.
 Toastmasters groups.
 Gyms in wealthy parts of town.
 A BNI group.
 Fundraiser events for charity organizations.

-Get yourself a business card and decent-looking website.
+Get yourself a business card and a decent-looking website.
 It doesn’t have to be complex, just a few pages to talk about your real estate investing business and yourself.
 This isn’t necessary, but it will help you look more professional when you start talking to these potential real estate investment partners.

-That’s good in a way.
+That’s good, in a way.
 Working with an experienced investor gives you the opportunity to learn and grow.
 If you’re brand new to the field, you can learn the ropes from them.